Fanziyang-v/FlashVID/README.md

 ## 🔥News

+- [2025.01.30] ✨Release FlashVID code and inference demos on LLaVA-OneVision and LLaVA-Video.
 - [2025.01.30] 👏Initialize this GitHub repository for [FlashVID](#).
 - [2025.12.06] 🌟Release the GitHub repository of [DyTok](https://github.com/yu-lin-li/DyToK).
 - [2025.09.18] 🎉 Our training-free and plug-and-play inference acceleration framework [DyTok](https://www.arxiv.org/abs/2512.06866) has been accepted at **NeurIPS 2025**.